Murphy Deming College of Health Sciences will admit one new cohort of OTD students each June. We anticipated a class size of 35 students.

 *Can be combined A/P for 8 credits, but must include labs

 Prerequisite coursework may be completed during the admission cycle.
 Please add planned courses in OTCAS transcript section.
 Coursework must be complete by May.

 ❑ GPA: A minimum of 3.0 overall GPA is required.
 We expect that most accepted students will surpass this minimum.
 In addition, all prerequisite courses must reflect a “C” or better.

 ❑ References: Three references are required (submitted via OTCAS).
-At least one reference must be from an occupational therapist and one reference from a college professor who can attest to your ability to enter a competitive professional program is recommended but not required.
+At least one reference must be from an occupational therapist.
+Reference from a college professor who can attest to your ability to enter a competitive professional program is recommended but not required.

 ❑ OT Observation Hours: 40 hours are required to explore occupational therapy as a career in at least two different settings.
 Information on how to provide this information can be found on the OTCAS application form.

 ❑ Essay: The OTCAS application form will require a brief personal essay describing why you selected OT as a career and how an occupational therapy degree relates to your immediate and long-term professional goals.

 ❑ Interview: The Admissions Committee will send invitations to selected candidates to interview.
 Not all applicants will be invited to interview.
 An interview does not guarantee acceptance into the program.

 Before registering for classes, students must provide: